webex/webex-js-sdk/packages/@webex/plugin-meetings/README.md

 We want to sync our meetings collection with the server.

-To keep only Locus meetings with an active locus url:
+To keep only Locus meetings with an locus url that is still active:

 ```js
 let existingMeetings;